lpsinger/userguide/tutorial/index.rst

 configuration-free, and easy to parse.

-This tutorial will walk you through writing a Python script to receive and process example LIGO/Virgo GCN notice that are sent every hour (starting at 2018-12-14 16:00 UTC).
+This tutorial will walk you through writing a Python script to receive and process example LIGO/Virgo GCN notice that are sent every hour (starting around 2018-12-14 16:00 UTC).
 The tutorial is broken into the following subsections:

 .. toctree::